tytydraco/yessleep/out/Night_Shift_at_the_Data_Center_A_Giant_Shadow_Chased_Me.md

-I’m back bitches, and do I have a story to tell you, I survived the fucking Shadow realm.
+I’m back bitches, I survived the fucking Shadow realm.

 Last time I posted, we learned a little about [Louis](https://www.reddit.com/r/nosleep/comments/xlx8wh/night_shift_at_the_data_center_the_security_guard/).

 About a month ago, I went into my next shift like normal, and unfortunately, nothing happened.
 Tom didn’t return, no entities in sight, and no issues with the devices.
 I avoided the elevator, since I really didn’t want to deal with that alone.

 Then Thursday came along, that’s where everything went to hell.
 Jonah and Louis were sitting in the office, waiting for me, and Jonah told me that he was going to stay overnight with me and Louis, since he was worried about Tom.

 According to Louis, no one that he knows has been in the Shadows as long as Tom has.
 He even brought some journals from various family members that served before him.

 We waited a couple of hours, hoping something would come around or one of the sigils would be used.

 Around 8pm, we heard laughing.

 We all turned to the window and saw the big mouthed entity standing there, laughing.
 When he got our attention, he stopped and pointed at me.